MxBlu/qmk_firmware/keyboards/mxss/readme.md

  - FLED_RGB - Front LEDs are part of the standard RGB LED modes, only works correctly with rainbow modes (will fix on request)
  - FLED_INDI - Top front LED represents Caps Lock status, bottom LED represents current layer

-Colors for FLED_INDI mode are hardcoded as hue/saturation values, the caps lock color can be found in mxss_frontled.h, the layer colors are defined in keymap.c (see default/keymap.c for example).
+Colors for FLED_INDI mode are hardcoded as hue/saturation values, the caps lock color and layer colors are defined in mxss_frontled.c or keymap.c (see default/keymap.c for example).

 ## Custom Keycodes

  - FLED_MOD - Cycle between the 3 modes (FLED_OFF -> FLED_RGB -> FLED_INDI)
  - FLED_VAI - Increase front LED brightness
  - FLED_VAD - Decrease front LED brightness

+## VIA Operation

+Support has been added to configure all front LED settings inside VIA:
+ - Under the Lighting tab, you will find Effect and Brightness with correspond to the mode and brightness of the front LEDs respectively.
+ - Under Advanced inside the Lighting tab, you can configure the colors for the front LEDs in Indicator mode.

 # Further Notes

  As SAFE_RANGE is used for defining the custom keycodes seen above, please use NEW_SAFE_RANGE as the starting value for any custom keycodes in keymap.c, as per the example.